device-hackers/browser-ui-state/README.md

 //Deviation between delta and screen aspect ratio

 console.log(`${browserUiState.collapsedThreshold}%`)
-//Deviation threshold for current user agent to treat state as collapsed (with address bar visible, usually initial)
+//Deviation threshold for current user agent to treat state as collapsed (with address bar visible)

 console.log(`${browserUiState.keyboardThreshold}%`)
 //Deviation threshold for current user agent to treat state as the one when on-screen keyboard is visible